HarshivShukla/BotAI-App/README.md

 - **Chat**: After selecting a question or typing your own, you'll see a conversation.
 - **Feedback Modal**: After each conversation, provide feedback for the bot.
 - **Past Conversations**: View your previous conversations at any time.

-Let me know if you need any additional information or modifications!